Robert Spalding: Political career

-Spalding served as a board member of We Build A Wall, the fundraising group that saw four of its members, including former President Trump's Advisor Steve Bannon, indicted on fraud charges on August 20, 2020, “I would like to wait and see what happens.
-It is the case that we’re presumed innocent until proven guilty,” Spalding told the Guardian when allegations of fraud surfaces.
+Spalding served as a board member of We Build the Wall, the fundraising group which saw four of its members, including a former advisor to President Trump, Steve Bannon, indicted on fraud charges on August 20, 2020, “I would like to wait and see what happens.
+It is the case that we’re presumed innocent until proven guilty,” Spalding told the Guardian when allegations of fraud surfaced.
 “If it is proven true of course I would be disappointed.”
 Bannon was later pardoned by Trump, in one of the President's final acts in office, but two members of the group indicted with Bannon pled guilty, while the third was convicted.